BACK

 More Living Space without an Addition

-The remodel layout is centered around a large family room just off the staircase.
+The remodel layout centers around a large family room just off the staircase.
 This will become a multi-function space for entertaining, exercising, and spending quality family time together.

 Finding Functional and Attractive Solutions